 "Such a symbol is meaningless until your company can communicate to consumers what its underlying associations are," says Americus Reed II, a marketing professor at the University of Pennsylvania's Wharton School, who's conducted research on the triggers that lead consumers to identify with and become loyal to a brand.
 But building that mental bridge takes time and money.
 The Nike swoosh has no inherent meaning outside of what's been created over the years through savvy marketing efforts that have transformed the logo into an "identity cue" for an athletic lifestyle.

 Growing businesses can rarely afford the millions of dollars and years of effort required to create these associations, so a logo that clearly illustrates what your company stands for or does may be a better choice.
 Even a type treatment of your company's name may be too generic, says Placitas, New Mexico, logo designer Gary Priester, principal of gwpriester.com, the Web arm of design firm The Black Point Group.
 Priester believes customers should be able to tell what you do just by looking at your logo.

-Before you begin sketching, first articulate the message you want your logo to convey.
+Before you begin sketching or learning how to design a logo, first articulate the message you want your logo to convey.
 Try writing a one-sentence image and mission statement to help focus your efforts.
 Stay true to this statement while creating your logo.

 But that may not be enough to get you started.
 Here are some additional tactics and considerations that will help you create an appropriate company logo: